barchart/alerting-service-public/README.md

 Provides notification, via callbacks, when an alert has been created, changed, or deleted, or triggered for a specific user.

-In order to maintain synchronized state, the "changeCallback" is used to provide a "refresh" of alert state.
-This happens when the subscription is first established and at any subsequent time in the future (e.g. when the client loses and re-establishes its connection).
+Also, in order to maintain synchronized, after subscribeAlerts is called, the consumer will receive each pre-existing alert via the changeCallback.
+Also, if the client loses connection to the server, each pre-existing alert will be sent to the changeCallback.

 JSON-in (the "query" parameter):